-The amount of DFO encapsulation efficiency was determined by ultrafiltration method to separate the free DFO in micelle solution.
-A polymeric micelle solution with defined amount of DFO was added into centrifugal-ultrafiltration tubes (Microcon MWCO 3000, Millipore Co, USA) and centrifuged at 15,000 for 25 min.
-Then, DFO content was determined by UV-Vis at 206 nm.
-Total DFO in polymeric micelle solution was determined after diluting with methanol/water (70/30) to dissolve the polymeric micelle and completely release DFO.
-The amount of loaded DFO was calculated by subtracting the unloaded DFO from initial DFO added to the polymeric micelle. %EE was then measured by equation 2: [43,44]
+The amount of DFO encapsulation efficiency was determined using the ultrafiltration method to separate the free DFO in micelle solution.
+A polymeric micelle solution with defined amounts of DFO was added to centrifugal-ultrafiltration tubes (Microcon MWCO 3000, Millipore Co, USA) and centrifuged at 15000 RPM for 25 min.
+Then, DFO content was determined using a UV-Vis spectrometer at 206 nm.
+Total DFO in the polymeric micelle solution was determined after dilution in methanol/water (70/30) to dissolve the polymeric micelle and completely release DFO.
+The amount of loaded DFO was calculated by subtracting the unloaded DFO from the initial DFO added to the polymeric micelle.
+Percent EE was then measured using equation 2 [43,44]:

 × 100 (2)